Spinal Injury Medical Negligence Claims

 Medical practitioners are often busy people- we all know that it is often very hard to see our GP.
 A&E departments, even during the day, are often frantically busy, with people injured in assaults, road traffic accidents, accidents at work, along with a million and one other accidents that may have occurred.
 The fact is that none of us actually want to be making a claim for medical negligence compensation; we would all prefer to be fit and healthy so we can get on with our lives.
 But medical practitioners do make mistakes, and spinal injuries caused by medical negligence are some of the most serious injuries our solicitors dealing with medical negligence claims, deal with, on a NO WIN NO FEE basis.

 What type of medical negligence can cause a spinal injury?

 There are many mistakes that can occur, for example during spinal surgery or during diagnosis.
 The most common mistakes that lead to spinal cord injuries caused by negligence include:

 Injuries caused by failure to diagnose

-There are so many ways that we can injure our back- from sporting injuries, road traffic accidents, misplaced epidural injections during birth or during the treatment of chronic back or neck pain; a disease such as osteoarthritis or developmental defect can cause cauda equina syndrome, leading to acute loss of function of the lumbar plexus, having a badly designed workstation, or even by just having poor posture.
+There are so many ways that we can injure our back- sporting injuries, road traffic accidents, misplaced epidural injections during birth or during the treatment of chronic back or neck pain, poor posture, and many more.